What are 7 Pot Primo peppers?

 Where can you buy 7 Pot Primo peppers?

 Like most other super-hot peppers, you typically won’t find this chili or its products at your local grocer.
 Your best bet is buying online.
-You can find 7 Pot Primo seeds, hot sauces, and more via Amazon (see its options here) and other online retailers.
+You can find 7 Pot Primo seeds, hot sauces, and more via many online retailers (Amazon).

 As super-hots go, the 7 Pot Primo has it all – the heat, the wicked look, and the unique name.
 It may not have the recognition of the infamous ghost pepper or Carolina Reaper, but it’s still relatively new and growing in popularity.
 If you’re one for extreme eats, this is a no doubt chili for your spicy repertoire.